Military history of African Americans: Mexican–American War

 A number of African Americans in the Army during the Mexican–American War were servants of the officers who received government compensation for the services of their servants or slaves.
 Also, soldiers from the Louisiana Battalion of Free Men of Color participated in this war.
 African Americans also served on a number of naval vessels during the Mexican–American War, including the USS Treasure, and the USS Columbus.

 The involvement of African Americans in this war was one where they were not included as actual soldiers.
 There were however, a few cases of African Americans joining in the fighting and these people became known as "Black Toms".
 Many slaves that were brought into assist the army officers escaped to Mexico.
 However, whenever the American Army would encounter these African Americans they viewed them as stolen property and dissolved them back into the racial hierarchy of the army.

 American Civil War

 The history of African Americans in the U.S. Civil War is marked by 186,097 (7,122 officers, 178,975 enlisted) African-American men, comprising 163 units, who served in the Union Army during the Civil War, and many more African Americans served in the Union Navy.
 Both free African Americans and runaway slaves joined the fight.
+According to historian Kelly Mezurek, author of For Their Own Cause: The 27th United States Colored Troops (The Kent State University Press, 2016), "Almost 179,000 thousand men served in the United States Colored Troops – that's almost ten percent of the Union Army.
+They served in infantry, artillery, and cavalry."